-This page provides information for NSW RFS staff and volunteers about the Service’s response to Novel Coronavirus.
+This page provides information for NSW RFS staff and volunteers.
+For community information about COVID-19, check the NSW Government website.

 Monitor this page for any changes to advice.
-This page will be updated regularly.
+This page will be updated as information changes.

 - The NSW RFS State Operations Centre (StateOps area) is accessible only to essential personnel.

 There are border closures or restrictions in place for people entering or leaving NSW.
 In some cases, these restrictions depending on where you live.

 Information on permits, special conditions for freight movements and critical services, and provisions for border communities, is available on the NSW Government website.

 NSW RFS and interstate crews will still have the ability to respond either side of the border in the event of an incident or emergency.

 More information for NSW RFS members is available in the Operational Brief available on the NSW RFS intranet or MyRFS.